ebook: Pasta, pizza, and Pinocchio: Questions and answers about the Church of the

 fifth century by fierce Germanic barbarians.
 And there are other legends of how pasta reached

 Italy and captured the imagination of the Italians.
-However it happened, though, it was the
+However it happened, though, the

-Italians who took this potentially drab noodle and transformed it into a culinary art form which
+Italians took this potentially drab noodle and transformed it into a culinary art form that today

 - How do the Italians fix their pasta?